spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-integrating-any-search-engine-into-a-project.md

 To handle search update events, you have to implement the following methods of the `SearchAdapterPluginInterface`:

-* `deleteDocument` - when a single document is supposed to be removed.
-You will receive an internal identifier as a key.
+* `deleteDocument`—when a single document is supposed to be removed.
+You will receive an internal identifier as a key
-* `deleteDocuments` -  when documents are supposed to be removed in bulk.
-You will receive a list of internal identifiers.
+* `deleteDocuments`—when documents are supposed to be removed in bulk.
+You will receive a list of internal identifiers
 * `writeDocument`
 * `writeDocuments`

 #### 2. Handle the events

-Since Spryker stores not only product data in Elasticsearch, but also CMS pages, categories, etc., you have to make sure that only product data is handled by the FACT-Finder adapter.
+Since Spryker stores not only product data in Elasticsearch, but also CMS pages and categories, you have to make sure that only product data is handled by the FACT-Finder adapter.

 To achieve this, change schema for the search documents in `spy_product_page_search.schema.xml`.
 Make sure to use the same source identifier as used in the adapter class.